BFO-ontology/BFO-2020/documentation/axiomatization pdfs/README.md

-## Directory Structure
+# Directory Structure

-This directory contains the First-Order Logic implementation of Basic Formal Ontology, stored as pdf documents, modularized into sub-theories of BFO.
+This directory contains the first-order implementation of Basic Formal Ontology represented in a standard signature, modularized into sub-theories of BFO which are stored as pdf documents.